 Layer 7 VIPs also support the ability to set the port used to connect to the backend server.
 This is set when the autoscaling service adds a new server.
 If empty this will default to the frontend listen port.

-For details on how to enable Autoscaling for a particular VIP, please refer to page page 58 in the appendix.
+For details on how to enable Autoscaling for a particular VIP, please refer to Configuring the load balancer to auto add/remove auto-scaled Real Servers.